 Naturally, such prevention can’t be answered in conventional 9-to-5 work shift where payment raise or job promotion doesn’t come as easily thanks to – in most cases – bureaucracy; therefore, is there a valid solution for this?

 As many of you may be familiar with, freelancing is quickly taking its place as a valid income source for those who seek adventure beyond the office space but aren’t afraid of taking risks.

 How so?
 Let’s take for example the reality of job portals in India.
-Over the past 25 years, India experienced a massive opening towards the international market, answering an increasing demand for highly prepared workforce on areas as IT industry.
+Over the past 25 years, India experienced a massive opening towards the international market, answering an increasing demand for a highly prepared workforce in areas like the IT industry.

 Thus, it’s not surprising to find nearly 80% of the job offers available on internet freelancing platforms already filled by people whose average age nears 35-year-old.

-It’s not just a mere chance to be faced with such a scenario but a direct consequence of the potential appeal that working from home represents to us.
+It’s not just a mere chance to be faced with such a scenario but a direct consequence of the potential appeal that making a living from home represents to us.